Guide for Authors

 Clinical trial results

 In line with the position of the International Committee of Medical Journal Editors, the journal will not consider results posted in the same clinical trials registry in which primary registration resides to be prior publication if the results posted are presented in the form of a brief structured (less than 500 words) abstract or table.
 However, divulging results in other circumstances (e.g., investors' meetings) is discouraged and may jeopardize consideration of the manuscript.
 Authors should fully disclose all posting in registries of results of the same or closely related work.

 Registration of clinical trials

 Registration in a public trials registry is a condition for publication of clinical trials in this journal in accordance with International Committee of Medical Journal Editors recommendations.
 Trials must register at or before the onset of patient enrolment.
-The clinical trial registration number should be included at the end of the abstract of the article.
+The clinical trial registration number should be included in the article.
 A clinical trial is defined as any research study that prospectively assigns human participants or groups of humans to one or more health-related interventions to evaluate the effects of health outcomes.
 Health-related interventions include any intervention used to modify a biomedical or health-related outcome (for example drugs, surgical procedures, devices, behavioral treatments, dietary interventions, and process-of-care changes).
 Health outcomes include any biomedical or health-related measures obtained in patients or participants, including pharmacokinetic measures and adverse events.
 Purely observational studies (those in which the assignment of the medical intervention is not at the discretion of the investigator) will not require registration.

 Article Transfer Service